 - Teaching Jazz: A Course for Non-Jazz Music Teachers CFA MU 534

-- Notation, Music Production, and Electronic Instruments CFA MU 637
+- Special Topic: Music Sequencing and Production with Logic Pro X CFA MU 637

 - Analytical Techniques I CFA MU 601

 Bring new vision to your classroom and enhance your students’ relationship with music through the Orff Schulwerk philosophy.
 This powerful and inspirational methodology—focusing on movement, singing, improvisation, and instrumentation—enriches the music classroom with new possibilities for learning.